New business development: Technology of business

 These configurations overcome some of the issues with the traditional value chain model, which is only helpful for traditional manufacturing companies.
 In practice, firms are not pure instances of a single distinct value configuration, multiple combinations of configurations can be found within one firm.

 The value creation process can also be understood from the perspective of Schilling.
 Schilling talks about value in the sense of technological functionality, installed base and complementary goods of a product.
-(Schilling, 2003).
 It may be clear that technology plays an important role in this value creation process, and in general contributes to the process of renewing the match between problem and solution.